 I think it's maybe two-fold.
 Sustainability has become this elitist movement.
 You're looking at price point, and a woman of color's not going to be able to afford this, despite the fact that she's probably the one sewing my buttons.
 She doesn't need to be represented, because she's not going to buy my clothes.
 In fact, a well-known blogger and influencer has a sustainable fashion brand, and she wrote that only white, thin, and tall women should be represented in her brand.
 But she also calls herself a feminist, and played the victim, like, "I really wish this weren’t the case, but, that's the only thing that's going to sell."
 Now, part of the issue is in your branding, if you start having all this diversity all of the sudden, you're probably right, it's not going to sell.
 But if that was the DNA of your brand from inception, it would be a different conversation because the community that you garnered from the very beginning and your value system from the very beginning would have told a different story.

 I think bringing diversity to powerful positions is super important.
 To me, that's something that really needs to happen and I can say that I always worry that it's going to turn into an issue of brands thinking, "Oh, we'll have people of color making our clothes, and we'll throw some beautiful women of color into our campaigns,” but the executive team and the boardroom is white.
-That's super problematic.
+That's problematic.

 I think diversity [shouldn’t be an act of] tokenism.
 I don't want it to be, "Okay, I want to get this black girl so I can feel diverse."
 No, I want you to authentically want to have people of color.
 Being able to sort of dismantle these things that are going on is hard, but I'm really, really working hard for the next generation.

-You know, but I feel like when things are difficult, they're meaningful.
+But I feel like when things are difficult, they're meaningful.

 I mean, yeah, that's when real change happens.
 It's when you really push and have these challenging conversations.